Skip to main content

 Switch

-When the pavement temperature is below 15 degrees, salt doesn’t work.
+When the pavement temperature is below 15 degrees, most deicers doesn’t work.
 When cold temperatures are predicted, try to shovel and remove ice before it hits.
-Use a little sand for traction if needed.
+Use sand, kitty litter (non-scoopable), or chicken grit for traction as needed.

 Sweep